Alan-Miller/bashpro/README.md

 1. `!!` &nbsp; The last command you ran.

+1. `!2` &nbsp; The second command you have ever run.

+1. `!-2` &nbsp; The second-most-recent command you have run.

+1. `!!:q` &nbsp; The last command you ran, enclosing the substitution in single quotes to prevent further expansion by the shell.

 1. `!$` &nbsp; The last argument you used.

 1. `sudo` &nbsp; Use admin credentials to run commands that require permission.